eoghanmckee/hound/README.md

 3. Navigate to [http://localhost:8080/](http://localhost:8080/)

 ## Authentication and User Management
+Auth is janky, but works.
 Users are managed by an Admin account whos credentials are declared in `config.json`.
 To activate the Admin account, navigate to `http://localhost:8080/auth/createadmin`.
 From there new users can be managed by the Admin at `http://localhost:8080/auth/users`

+It's recommended to deploy this with some sort of identity management integrations e.g. SSO + SAML.

 ## Screenshots
 ### All Cases